sonnt0201/docs/iot-platform/overview.md

 ![console](overview-f0.png)

-(Arrows indicate how sensor data moving and being stored around the system).
+(Arrows indicate how sensor data is moving and being stored around the system).

 ### Gateway